-By Stephen Anderson.
-Last Updated 25th May 2022.
+By Danielle Newton.
+Last Updated 11th October 2023.
 If you’ve sustained a broken elbow, you may be struggling with the pain of your injury, trauma from your accident, and even financial anxiety.
 Maybe you’ve had to pay out of pocket for injury-related costs such as prescription fees, or you’ve experienced a loss of earnings due to unpaid sick leave.
 But did you know that these costs can be recovered in a broken elbow claim?

 In this article, we’ll explain what you could be compensated for and how much you may be entitled to, as well as how to go about making a personal injury claim.

 To learn more, please continue reading or get in touch with one of our specialist advisors today to discuss how our panel of personal injury lawyers could help you make a broken elbow claim;

 - Write to us about your case by clicking here.

 - Use the live chat feature available on your screen

 Select a Section

 - Can I Make An Elbow Injury Claim?

 - What Is A Broken Elbow Injury?

 - Examples Of Elbow Injuries You Could Claim Compensation For